selimseker/Say-Bul-find-the-number-/README.md

  ---

-Codes are little bit complicated because of the experience that I had that times :D
+Codes are little bit complicated because of the experience that I have those days :D